Policies and Proceedures

 - Act to remind employees to keep their working with children authority up to date and apply for a renewal prior to expiry.

-- Take appropriate action if an employee, volunteer, trainee student or school board member fails to submit a renewal application prior to their working with children authority expiring.
+- Take appropriate action if an employee, volunteer, trainee student or School board member fails to submit a renewal application prior to their working with children authority expiring.

-High Risk Management Plans
+7. High Risk Management Plans

 The Village School Gold Coast is committed to identifying risks, assessing risks, eliminating and minimising risks and the monitoring of risk to the safety of students on an ongoing basis.
 The Village School Gold Coast will utilise various risk management tools to assist it in this process and will keep appropriate records of decisions made and actions taken in relation to risks to children.